secworks/view_rnd/README.md

 # Introduction #
 This program accepts an infile and generates a PNG image based on the bytes in the given infile.
-Each bite is treated as a pixel with the grayness level based on the byte value.
+Each byte is treated as a pixel with the grayness level based on the byte value.
 That is, 0x00 will be black and 0xff will be white.